compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ## **Approximate Bayesian computation with neural network for parameter estimate**.

-The *abc* performs a rejection step and then uses the retained data to train a neural network to estimate parameters.
+The *abc* performs a rejection step and then uses the retained data to train a neural network to estimate parameters

 ```
 %%R